WasmEdge/docs/docs/contribute/source/os/android/cli.md

         tensor byte size: 965
 ```

-Use the extended WasmEdge Runtime in `wasmedge-tensorflow-lite` to execute the compiled Wasm program on the Android device.
+Use the extended WasmEdge Runtime in `wasmedge-tensorflow-lite` to execute the compiled WASM program on the Android device.
 It loads the Tensorflow Lite model and bird image, and outputs the bird classification and its confidence.

 ```bash
 sirius:/data/local/tmp/WasmEdge-tensorflow-tools $ chmod 777 wasmedge-tensorflow-lite